lingzhi227/GeneAgent/README.md

-# transcription-llm
+# Transcription-LLM
-understanding genes using llm, optimize llm reasoning using math
+Understanding genes using LLM, optimize LLM reasoning using math